Senior Golf Tour

 used during RVSGT tournaments?

-change, wind, club selection, etc. Also, giving another competitor
+change, wind, club selection, etc. Also, sharing distance information

-distance information only is OK, as it is not considered giving advice.
+with another competitor is OK, as it is not considered giving

 - Q: How are the pairings done?
 I often